Is Accounting Stressful?

-The same survey revealed that 98 out of 100 accountants are stressed at an accounting work, even before the Covid-19 pandemic wreaked havoc.
+The same survey revealed that 98 out of 100 accountants were stressed at work, even before the Covid-19 pandemic wreaked havoc.

-It also brought all kinds of problems and worries, such as how businesses can thrive in a work-from-home set-up.
+It also brought many problems and worries, such as how businesses can thrive in a work-from-home setup.

-Of the 98% who are feeling stressed at work, 31% of them said they feel stressed daily.
+Of the 98% who are stressed at work, 31% said they feel stressed daily.
 This figure increased to 48% for accountants between 18 and 34 years of age and 45% for those between 35 and 44 years old.

 Some 29% said the difficulty of maintaining a work-life balance was the main cause of their stress.
 Meanwhile, 37% cited their job as the culprit of stress.

-Thirty-three percent claimed that they even check emails while on annual leave or sick, and 38% said when already outside work.
-Most people, accountants are no different, are getting overwhelmed by the deluge of emails they get every day.
+Thirty-three percent claimed they even check emails while on annual leave or sick, and 38% said they are already outside work.
+Most people, accountants are no different, they are getting overwhelmed by the deluge of emails they get every day.